givan2code/refactorFlair/RefactorFlairDemo.md

 ## 🎤 WOOOO

 - Refactor Flair cleaned up the ring, but needed to tag out at times
-- put legacy bugs in a figure-four lock,
+- put legacy bugs in a figure-four lock
-- and helped ship the update without fear.
+- and helped ship the update without fear

-> **The form is pristine, the ballot flows crisp, and the commit history?
-Legendary.**

 🏁 What Moves Did We Learn